MareBear28/My-Date/README.md

-# Student List Sory using My-Date 🗓️
+# Student List Sort using My-Date 🗓️
 Using Julian and Gregorian Dates, MyDate class helps with sorting based on dates.
 In this example, myDate is used to help sort a list of students.
 From a list of students, we can sort a list based on:
 - Name
 - Student ID